Finland - Legal System

-In matters related to pre-primary, comprehensive and upper secondary schools, vocational institutions and adult education, the ministry is assisted by an expert agency, the Finnish National Board of Education.
-A central development document in the educational sector is the Development Plan for Education and Research, which the Government approves every four years for the year of its approval and for the following five calendar years.
+In matters related to pre-primary, comprehensive and upper-secondary schools, vocational institutions and adult education, the ministry is assisted by an expert agency, the Finnish National Board of Education.
+A central development document in the educational sector is the Development Plan for Education and Research, which the government approves every four years for the year of its approval and for the following five calendar years.

 However, the medical approach prevailed in the provision of education for children with special needs.
 Deviation was, above all, considered from the perspective of physical and functional disability.
 Pupils with special needs were seen as being different from other pupils to such an extent that their education could not be organised in conjunction with mainstream education.
-In addition, the special needs of different groups were so varied that, in order to answer their needs, these children were segregated into groups that were as homogeneous as possible in terms of instruction.
+In addition, the special needs of different groups were so varied that, in order to meet their needs, these children were segregated into groups that were as homogeneous as possible in terms of instruction.
 As this way of thinking was prevalent at that time, special education remained highly differentiated and segregated.

 The comprehensive reform of school legislation in 1998 and the new Basic Education Act (628/1998) aim to guarantee educational equality and equal educational services for all those subject to compulsory education.
-The old disintegrated legislation based on institution forms has been replaced by more concise and centralised legislation based on the objectives and contents of education, levels and forms of education and the rights and responsibilities of students.
+The old legislation based on institution forms has been replaced by more concise and centralised legislation based on the objectives and contents of education, levels and forms of education and the rights and responsibilities of students.

-On 14 March, 2006 the Ministry of Education appointed a steering group to prepare a proposal for a long-term strategy for the development of special needs education in pre-primary and basic education.
+On 14 March 2006, the Ministry of Education appointed a steering group to prepare a proposal for a long-term strategy for the development of special needs education in pre-primary and basic education.